-MARCO GUGLIELMINO ”Willly the Kid” from Turin, freediver and great fan of underwater hunting.
+MARCO GUGLIELMINO ”Willly the Kid” from Turin, Italy, freediver and great fan of underwater hunting.
 In his curriculum there is an impressive number of patents and the list of his trips aimed at his favorite activity seems endless.
 He has contributed to this site with a remarkable collection of historical documents and images, all relating to freediving and the equipment dedicated to it.

-ANDREA CAMPEDELLI from Verona, a great lover of deep diving and diving technique, has in its past two short periods in the professional field and in the collect of coral.
+ANDREA CAMPEDELLI from Verona, Italy, a great lover of deep diving and diving technique, has in its past two short periods in the professional field and in the collect of coral.
 Technical trainer, he was the guinea pig for the study of personalized decompression tables.
 Many experiences from which an insatiable passion for the study of tables of all origins and the search for historical documents concerning diving has derived, which he draws from his infinite digital archive.
 On social media he is known as "Jurassicdiver".

-FRANCO MARTINI from Genoa, a great lover of diving history, has been organizing exhibitions and events on the beginnings of this activity since the 1980s.
+FRANCO MARTINI from Genoa, Italy, a great lover of diving history, has been organizing exhibitions and events on the beginnings of this activity since the 1980s.
 In 2007 Erga Edizioni published his book "Graffiti of Italian diving".
 In collaboration with the Unione Sportivi Subacquei - Dario Gonzatti, officially established in Genoa in May of '48, is now committed to ordering the large amount of historical documents accumulated in the memory of his computer.